 Major Van Zandt officiated at the ceremony honoring General Granbury in Fort Worth.
 Clip is from the Gazette.

 The remains of General Granbury were transported from Fort Worth on a special train of the Fort Worth & Rio Grande railroad.
 Rufus Columbus Burleson, who was president of Baylor University (and who in 1854 had baptized Sam Houston), served as chaplain at the reburial ceremony of Granbury—Granbury’s third burial.
-Before the war General Granbury had been a resident of Waco and McLennan county judge.
+Before the war General Granbury had been a resident of Waco and a McLennan county judge.